-8.3 Where there is a decision to be made on your fitness to return to study, your School will inform you of this decision in writing in advance of the agreed return date.
+3.8.3 Where there is a decision to be made on your fitness to return to study, your School will inform you of this decision in writing in advance of the agreed return date.

-9. Return from interruption
+3.9 Return from Interruption

-- 9.1 You will be invited to attend a return to study meeting with relevant staff within your programme/School, normally within two weeks of your return. - 9.2 It is important to realise that your School may not be able to provide an identical teaching, supervision and assessment experience on your return as would otherwise have been the case.
+- 3.9.1 You will be invited to attend a return to study meeting with relevant staff within your programme/School, normally within two weeks of your return. - 3.9.2 Please be aware that your School may not be able to provide an identical teaching, supervision and assessment experience on your return as would otherwise have been the case.
 Programmes of study and regulations change to reflect developments in the subject, requirements of external bodies, and the resources available to the University.
-While your School will try to make reasonable provision for you following your interruption, you need to accept that permission for an interruption is a privilege and not a right.
-You may need to do additional work in your own time to put you in a position to benefit from your return to study and your return may need to be scheduled to fit the needs of your programme.
+While your School will try to make reasonable provision for you following your interruption, you may need to do additional work in your own time to put you in a position to benefit from your return to study.
+Your return may need to be scheduled to fit the needs of your programme.
 You will need to abide by any reasonable return date and fulfil registration requirements.
 If the regulations and requirements of the University and/or your programme have changed when you return, you will normally be subject to the regulations and the requirements that are applicable to the cohort of students that you will then join, unless a significant change has taken place which means that the regulations and requirements are less favourable to you.
-In such a case, your programme team or School will discuss with you at your return to study meeting about returning subject to the University regulations or programme requirements you were originally registered under. - 9.3 If you believe that you require additional support on your return in relation to health or disability issues, you can discuss with your Programme/School contact regarding liaising with the University's Occupational Health and/or Disability Advisory and Support Service (DASS). - 9.4 On your return from interruption, you should inform your Programme Director (or equivalent) and the appropriate Programme/School Administrator.
+In such a case, your programme team or School will discuss with you at your return to study meeting about returning subject to the University regulations or programme requirements you were originally registered under. - 3.9.3 If you believe that you require additional support on your return in relation to health or disability issues, you can discuss with your Programme/School contact regarding liaising with the University's Occupational Health and/or Disability Advisory and Support Service (DASS). - 3.9.4 On your return from interruption, you should inform your Programme Director (or equivalent) and the appropriate Programme/School Administrator.
 You may be required to re-register on your return, but this would be dependent on the registration cycle and the date of your return.
-If you are required to re-register but fail to do so within 30 days of your expected return, you can be withdrawn from your degree programme. - 9.5 Your School should attempt to contact you if you fail to return and re-register at the expected date of return following an interruption.
-However, if 30 days have passed following your expected date of return and your School has not heard from you, they can deregister you from the student system and formally withdraw you from the University, issuing an exit award, if appropriate. - 9.6 If you are a non-EU student in the UK on a visa, you will need to fulfil all of the requirements of your visa.
+If you are required to re-register but fail to do so within 30 days of your expected return, you can be withdrawn from your degree programme.

+- 3.9.5 Your School should attempt to contact you if you fail to return and re-register at the expected date of return following an interruption.
+However, if 30 days have passed following your expected date of return and your School has not heard from you, they can deregister you from the student system and formally withdraw you from the University, issuing an exit award, if appropriate. - 3.9.6 If you are a student in the UK on a student visa, you will need to fulfil all the requirements of your visa.
 You should consult the Student Immigration Team in respect of queries relating to visa extensions, work permissions, or return from interruption (email: visa@manchester.ac.uk).

-10. Applications which are not approved - Students' right to appeal a.
+3.10 Applications which are not approved - Students' right to appeal a.
 Examples of acceptable types of circumstances

-- 10.1 If your application for interruption is declined by your School, you have a right to appeal against this decision.
-In this instance, you are advised to refer to the University's Academic Appeals Procedure (General Regulation XIX: - Regulation XIX: Academic Appeals Procedure
+3.10.1 If your application for interruption is declined by your School, you have a right to appeal against this decision.
+In this instance, you are advised to refer to the University's Academic Appeals Procedure (General Regulation XIX: Regulation XIX: Academic Appeals Procedure